destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 5. Initialize result matrix with zeros.
 6. Loop: for each row of matrix 1
    - Loop: for each column of matrix 2
-     - Loop: perform dot product using the common dimension.
+     - Loop: perform product using the common dimension.
 7. Store result and display final matrix.
 8. Stop.